FARM FRESH ITINERARY GOLD BEACH TO NORTH BEND

 Saturday morning, start with a pastry and coffee at Leavened Bakery (30) before heading north to Port Orford for a two hour exploration by kayak from Port Orford with South Coast Tours (25).
 Fish from the boat, forage for mussels and edible seaweeds, or just enjoy bird watching in the refreshing sea breeze.
 Following your kayaking fun, check out the working waterfront, where the unique dolly dock lifts boats in and out of the water by crane.
 Then head south to Brookings for an early dinner at Catalyst Seafood (39) in the Port of Brookings-Harbor, before heading back to Gold Beach for the night.

-Sunday morning, make sure to leave early enough for plenty of stops on your way home: in Gold Beach at Old Agness Store (31) for gluten-free brownies and at Coastal Market (34) for gourmet Oregon goodies; in Bandon at Farm & Sea (13) to pick up smoked salmon; for lunch in Coos Bay at Sharkbite’s Seafood Cafe (8); and at Umpqua Triangle Oysters (1) in Winchester Bay for fresh oysters (packed on ice, of course!)
+Sunday morning, make sure to leave early enough for plenty of stops on your way home: in Gold Beach at Old Agness Store (31) for gluten-free brownies and at Coastal Market (34) for gourmet Oregon goodies; in Bandon at Farm & Sea (13) to pick up smoked salmon; for lunch in North Bend at Wildflour Public House (3); and at Umpqua Triangle Oysters (1) in Winchester Bay for fresh oysters (packed on ice, of course!)

 Timeless beauty from Reedsport to Brookings